Danny O'Dell provides an overview of strength endurance and an example training programme

 "Strength endurance is the specific form of strength displayed in activities which require a relatively long duration of muscle tension with minimal decrease in efficiency" (Stiff 2000).
 Sports that involve strength endurance are numerous in nature from the rower to the swimmer to the wrestler on the mat.
 Even these examples are differentiated by the abilities expressed, dynamic or static, general or local strength endurance.

 All forms of competition, however, necessitate maximal output over the duration of the event.
-It is not always the strongest athlete who wins in all cases, rather the one that can sustain the most power over the full term of the activity.
+It is not always the strongest athlete who wins in all cases, the one that can sustain the most power over the full term of the activity.
 Therefore, development of all the various types of muscle fibres benefits the athlete.

-Predominantly the fast twitch muscle fibres create maximum power output in the explosive sports such as sprinting and weightlifting.
+The fast twitch muscle fibres create maximum power output in the explosive sports such as sprinting and weightlifting.
 Slow twitch fibres are the prime fibre cells used in long distance aerobic events.
 Combining, and training, these two types of fibres at all speeds and angles produces strength endurance.

 There are muscle fibres that are not what you would call exclusively fast twitch or exclusively slow twitch (Brunner and Tabachnik 1990).
 They are a combination of the two not fully fast twitch or fully slow twitch.
 But, strengthening these muscle fibres will enable a greater expression of strength endurance to occur.